linkavich14/courses/README.md

 # Courses Code Challenge

-Small program that show you what courses can be taken depending of prerequisites
+Small program that show you what courses can be taken depending of prerequisites, the description of the problem is the following

+# Description

+You are currently studying to complete a software development certification provided by an online education provider.
+The certification requires the completion of twelve online course units, which may or may not specify pre-requisite course units.
+In order to register for a new course unit, you must have already completed _all_ pre-requisite course units _before_ registering for the new course.

+You decide to write a program that, given a list of courses and their pre-requisites, produces a possible order in which you may complete as many of the provided course units as possible, adhering to the pre-requisite requirements.

 # How to run it